-The Current Members in Good Standing within the Fernandina Pirates Club, Inc. follow the current Board of Directors:
+The current Board of Directors, followed by the Current Members in Good Standing within the Fernandina Pirates Club, Inc.

 Captain – Greybeard

 Quartermaster – Roger the Rogue

 Sergeant at arms – Gunnar Skullington

 Sergeant at arms – Captain Crunch